bvm810/CQTdiff/README.md

 #### ``denoise.py``

 ``denoise.py`` is the first script I created to denoise a whole musical piece with a single command.
-It is controlled by the ``denoise.yaml`` configuration file, and is capable only of removing 78 RPM noise with a fixed noise gain or with a fixed SNR range.
+It is controlled by the ``denoise.yaml`` configuration file, and is capable only of removing background noise with a fixed noise gain or with a fixed SNR range.
 Aside from this, it is very similar to ``inference.py``.
 Gain and SNR range cannot be set simultaneously.

 #### ``sample.py``